Linear superposition as a core theorem of quantum empiricism: Closing remarks

 At the other extreme is an attempt to `hurry up' and bring the reasoning to a Hilbert"=space theory or to the quantum mixtures \eqref{mix'}.
-As in sect.~\ref{2slit}, all this may well be non"=correct \cite{maudlin}.
-For example, such collocation as the ``system \embf{in} a superposition'' \cite{ludwig3, ludwig4}, in the strict sense of the word, `should be banned' already at the philosophical/""linguistic level.
-A source of antinomies is in implicit implying, \ie, in the eclectic---this we stress once again---confounding of observations, clicks, numbers, physics, maths, and imagination, followed by the \emph{uncontrollable} lexical"=`branching'.
-From this, there result the sense messes, well-known \hbox{no-go} (meta)theorems\footnote{``\ldots\ combined with some peculiar terminology, has led to confusion \ldots\ A woefully common feature, \ldots\ each protagonist had some interpretation of the quantum state in mind, but never stated clearly what it was'' (L.~Ballentine \cite[pp.~2, 6]{ballentine4}).} \cite{bell, greenberg}, the locality `problem in \qm', and paradoxes like \textsc{epr} \cite[sect.~XVII.4.4]{ludwig2} or the jocular Bell question ``Was the world wave function waiting to jump for thousands of millions of years \ldots\ for some more highly qualified measurer --- with a Ph.D.?'' \cite[p.~117]{bell}, \cite[p.~18]{laloe}, \cite{lipkin, klyshko}.
-Clearly, quantum effects of observations do not depend on whether the personified---homo sapiens---or biological observer (Heisenberg--Zeilinger dog \cite[pp.~171--174]{hren3}, \cite{englert, englert2}) perceives them.
-The observer---without his ``subjective features'' (W.~Heisenberg) or ``the anthropomorphic notions ``specifying'' and ``knowing''\,\,'' \cite[p.~645]{peres0}---is just a formally logical element \hyperlink{O}{\red\textsf{O}} in theory.
+As in sect.~\ref{2slit}, all this may well be incorrect \cite{maudlin}.
+A source of antinomies is in the implicit implying, \ie, in the eclectic""---this we stress once again---""confounding the observations, clicks, numbers, physics, time, math, and imagination, followed by the \emph{uncontrollable} lexical"=`branching' such as \emph{replacing the symbol $\+$ with a meaning} taken from reality.
+For instance, the emerging the word `simultaneously' in the sequence \lrceil{the $(\+)$"=superposition of multiple states} $\rightarrowtail$ \lrceil{simultaneously} $\rightarrowtail$ \lrceil{quantum parallelism} \cite[p.~26]{svozil}.
+W.~James has underscored that the ``\!\emph{viciously privative employment of abstract characters and class names} is, \ldots, one of the great original sins of the rationalistic mind'' \cite[p.~547]{fuchs3}.
+This results in the sense messes, well-known no"~go (meta)""theorems \cite{bell, greenberg}, the locality `problem' in \qm, and paradoxes such as the \textsc{epr} \cite[sect.~XVII.4.4]{ludwig2} or the jocular Bell question: ``Was the world wave function waiting to jump for thousands of millions of years \ldots\ for some more highly qualified measurer --- with a Ph.D.?\@'' \cite[p.~117]{bell}, \cite[p.~18]{laloe}, \cite{lipkin, klyshko}.
+As to the no-go theorems, Ballentine remarks that ``the growing number [thereof], combined with some peculiar terminology, has led to confusion \ldots\ A woefully common feature, \ldots\ each protagonist had some interpretation of the quantum state in mind, but never stated clearly what it was'' \cite[pp.~2 and 6]{ballentine4}.
+Ludwig, echoing Ballentine, asks: ``But what do we mean by the notion of a state?'' \cite[p.~5]{ludwig1}.

+Clearly, the quantum-clicks do not depend on whether personified homo sapiens interpret the arrays thereof, or a biological observer such as a ``Heisenberg--Zeilinger dog'' \cite[pp.~171--174]{hren3}, \cite{englert, englert2} does simply perceive.
+The observer""---without his ``subjective features'' \cite[pp.~55, 137]{heisenberg2} or ``the anthropomorphic notions ``specifying'' and ``knowing''\,'' \cite[p.~645]{peres0}---is just a formally logical element \hyperlink{O}{\red\textsf{O}} in theory.
 Without numbers, solely a quantitative theory is not possible (sect.~\ref{2slit}), because the entire terminology becomes indefinite.